Description

 Tried: Overwrite a GOT entry for free() instead of __free_hook to redirect execution to system().

-The binary is compiled with full RELRO, which remaps the GOT as read-only after dynamic linking completes.
-Attempting to write to a GOT address causes a segfault immediately. __free_hook is the correct target because it lives in a writable libc data segment that is not protected by RELRO.
+The binary is compiled with full RELRO, which remaps the GOT read-only once dynamic linking finishes, so writing to a GOT address segfaults immediately. __free_hook is the right target because it lives in a writable libc data segment that RELRO does not cover.

 Tried: Write system() directly into the fd slot of the poisoned chunk and skip the separate __free_hook allocation step.

-The fd field is a pointer to the next free chunk in the tcache list. malloc returns addresses taken from fd, not the value stored in fd.
-Writing system() as the fd makes malloc try to return system()'s code page as a heap allocation, which will likely fault or return a non-writable address.
-The correct sequence is: poison fd with __free_hook's address, let malloc return a writable allocation at __free_hook, then write system() into that allocation.
+The fd field points at the next free chunk in the tcache list, and malloc returns addresses taken from fd, not the value stored in it.
+Write system() as the fd and malloc tries to hand back system()'s code page as a heap allocation, which faults or returns something non-writable.
+The sequence is: poison fd with __free_hook's address, let malloc return a writable allocation there, then write system() into it.

 Learn more